CareerDevelopmentHub/Glassmorphic-Components/README.md

 - You can also update your name in the contributors list in README.md.
 - Yes, we are accepting contributions for hacktober fest 2022.

+## Steps to Contribute in the Repository

+1.Fork this repo

+2.Create a new folder/repository for your projects

+3.Add useful/relevant content for the problem stated

+4.Click on create pull request--> Contribute

+5.Now, we will review the pull request and merge it. if finds it okay.

 ## Contributors List
 - [Shashank Pandey](https://github.com/shashank-iter)